birhanuh/booksalem/README.md

 ### Publish an existing draft

-You need to be logged in for this query to work, i.e. an authentication token that was retrieved through a `signup` or `login` mutation needs to be added to the `Authorization` header in the GraphQL Playground.
+You need to be logged in for this query to work, i.e. an authentication token that was retrieved through a `createAccount` or `signIn` mutation needs to be added to the `Authorization` header in the GraphQL Playground.
 The authentication token must belong to the user who created the post.

 ```graphql
 mutation {